Stewart Rhodes: Oath Keepers

 Rhodes founded the Oath Keepers in March 2009.
 The organization was launched in Lexington, Massachusetts, at the location of the first American Revolutionary War battle.
-The launch occurred two months into the presidency of Barack Obama.

-Under his leadership in 2013, the Oath Keepers instructed its members to form "Citizen Preservation" teams, which included militias, to operate in communities across the US meant to defend citizens against the government intentionally letting the country descend into chaos then declaring martial law and scrapping the constitution, stating that "They are preparing to control and contain us, and to shoot us, but not preparing to feed us."
+In 2013, under Rhodes' presidency, the Oath Keepers instructed its members to form "Citizen Preservation" teams, which included militias, to operate in communities across the U.S. Oath Keepers claimed the effort was to defend citizens against future government-orchestrated chaos that would be followed by instituting martial law and scrapping the Constitution.
+In his announcement, posted to the Oath Keepers' website, Rhodes states, "They are preparing to control and contain us, and to shoot us, but not preparing to feed us."

-Rhodes has collaborated with anti-government groups the Tenth Amendment Center and the Northwest Patriots.
+Rhodes has collaborated with the states' rights groups the Tenth Amendment Center and the Northwest Patriots.
 The Southern Poverty Law Center identifies him as an "extremist".

+Rhodes is reported to have taken inspiration from the notion that Adolf Hitler could have been stopped if German soldiers and police had refused to follow orders.

+Rhodes has promoted the discredited theory of nullification, asserting that U.S. states may disregard federal laws.

 2020 United States presidential election

 For two months after the 2020 United States presidential election, Rhodes encouraged his supporters to reject Joe Biden as the incoming president.
-Rhodes spoke of a need to take up weapons to prevent Biden's inauguration and launched a campaign to persuade then president Donald Trump to invoke the Insurrection Act of 1807, deploy the military and the Oath Keepers as a militia.
+Rhodes spoke of a need to take up weapons to prevent Biden's inauguration and launched a campaign to persuade then-President Donald Trump to invoke the Insurrection Act of 1807 and deploy the military and the Oath Keepers as a militia.